moojink/RDBMS/out/production/proj2/README.txt

-(CURRENTLY IN PROGRESS: Implementing Table joins.)
+(CURRENTLY IN PROGRESS: Implementing Database language parser)

 This is the capstone project in UC Berkeley's CS 61B, where you implement a database management system that a user can interact with via a language similar to SQL.

 I learned how to:
     1.)
-Design and implement a Table class by experimenting with different data structures (maps, lists, sets, arrays).
+Design and implement a Table structure by experimenting with different data structures (maps, lists, sets, arrays).
         Final design:
             LinkedHashMap<Integer, LinkedHashMap<String, String>>